 Marketing Program Faculty: Professor Ramocki; Associate Professor Blanchette; Assistant Professor Milbourne

 Students must consult with their assigned advisor before they will be able to register for courses.
 A graded writing assignment is required in every course.

+Note: MKT 491 Independent Study I and MKT 492 Independent Study II are available for those seeking departmental honors, with consent of instructor, department chair and dean.

 Marketing B.S.